Audition FAQ

 When are callbacks?

-Wednesday, December 18th and/or Thursday, December 19th.
-We’ll start no earlier than 6:00 PM and end no later than 9:00 pm.
+Wednesday, ay 7th or Thursday, May 8th.
+We’ll start no earlier than 6:00 PM and end no later than 9:30pm.
 The actual times and dates will be determined once we know the number of folks who will attend.

 It’s the director’s second look at you and your skills.
 Especially with the number of people that we will see at these auditions, it is often important to bring back some people for a “second look”.
 If you do not get a callback, it does not necessarily mean you will not be in the show.
 You may have been perfect for the role the director is using you for and consequently, they do not need a second look at you.
 If the director knows your skills very well (perhaps you were in a show with them previously) they may have chosen to see only people with whom they were less familiar to call back.